slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'If opportunity doesn't knock, build a door.' -- Milton Berle*

 <!--
+At some point, the pain of not doing it becomes greater than the pain of doing it

 1) Protect your time like your money.
 > *'There’s no difference between a pessimist who says, ‘Oh, it’s hopeless, so don’t bother doing anything,’ and an optimist who says, ‘Don’t bother doing anything, it’s going to turn out fine any way.’
 Either way, nothing happens.' -- Yvon Chouinard*